brujp/brujp/README.md

 brujp/brujp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-## 🤗 Eu sou o Bruno!
+## 🤗 Olá, eu sou o Bruno!
-- 🧑‍💻 Engenheiro de Software, Itaú Unibanco.
+- 🧑‍💻 Engenheiro de Software.
-- ⚽ Apaixonado por futebol.
-- 🕷️ Fã do Homem-Aranha.

 <br>